AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 Who it is for

-This pack is for people involved in AI vendor review:
+This pack is for people involved in AI vendor review before procurement, renewal, internal approval, or audit preparation.

 What it is not